Gouffé Case

 « The Gouffé Case ».
 The page in Illustrated literary supplement Petit Parisien, 2 February 1890.

 The Gouffé Case, also known as the Gouffé trunk, Miller's bloody trunk or the Eyraud-Bompard affair, was an 1889 murder case which unfolded in France.
 On 26 July 1889, bailiff Toussaint-Augustin Gouffé of Montmartre, Paris, was reported missing.
-Two weeks later, Gouffé's corpse was found 300 miles (480km) away, near Millery village, a suburb of Lyon.
+Two weeks later, Gouffé's corpse was found 300 miles (480 km) away, near Millery village, a suburb of Lyon.
 The case marked a milestone in the use of forensic pathology and forensic science in criminal investigations, and the trial of Gouffé's accused killers, Michel Eyraud and Gabrielle Bompard, captured the attention of the French press.

 Details of the case

 The Gouffé Case.
 The trunk in which the body was transported. - View of Millery - Gabrielle Bompard, Eyraud's lover, and suspected murderer.
 Engraving by Ernest Clair-Guyot.
 Illustration in Illustrated literary supplement, Le Petit Parisien, 15 December 1889.

 On 13 August 1889, roadmender Denis Coffy on investigating a complaint of a bad smell on a minor road in Vernaison, Millery, a suburb of Lyon, found a large oilskin bag under a bush.
 Inside was a human body, which the local authorities took in for forensic investigation – a novel practice for the time.